Evaluating and Improving the Effectiveness of Synthetic Chest X-Rays for Medical Image Analysis: Methods

 \subsection{Model Architecture and Training}

-Our latent diffusion model framework incorporates segmentation mask visual conditioning into the preinitialized Bluethgen et al. model \cite{bluethgen2024vision} and its corresponding text encoder using the ControlNet framework.
+Our latent diffusion model framework incorporates segmentation mask visual conditioning into the pre-initialized Bluethgen et al. model \cite{bluethgen2024vision} and its corresponding text encoder using the ControlNet framework.
 While training our model on segmentation masks, text conditions were set to ``N/A,'' prompting the model to convert text conditions to zero vectors.
 During sampling, if ``N/A'' was provided as a text condition or an all-black segmentation mask was used, the corresponding condition vectors were zeroed.
 This approach enabled the trained ControlNet model to generate synthetic data from any combination of text and mask conditions.

 We train our model with the ControlNet loss function.
 It takes in an input image $z_0$ and progressively adds random noise to produce a noisy version $z_t$, where $t$ is the given time step.
-Given the mask condition $c_f$, text condition $c_t$, and time step $t$, the model trains by learning a noise prediction network $\epsilon_\theta$ to predict the noise $\epsilon$ added to $z_t$, as shown in Equation \ref{eq:controlnet}:
+Given the mask condition $c_f$, text condition $c_t$, and time step $t$, the model trains by learning a noise prediction network $\epsilon_\theta$ to predict the noise $\epsilon$ added to $z_t$, as shown in Equation 1:

 We trained the model on eight NVIDIA A4000 GPUs.
 Gradient accumulation was set to 16, and the learning rate was $1 \times 10^{-4}$.
-Other hyperparameters remained consistent with those in the original ControlNet implementation.
+Other packages and hyperparameters remained consistent with those in the original ControlNet implementation.